-These correlations along with the percentage of deviation are plotted in Figure 32 along with the hydraulic conductivities measured in samples from Grimsel.
+These correlations along with the percentage of deviation are plotted in Figure 28 together with the hydraulic conductivities measured in samples from Grimsel.
 Although the values of hydraulic conductivity for the samples of lower density (more hydrated) are in the order of the theoretical ones, for the higher densities there is a large dispersion without any clear tendency.

-Figure 32: Hydraulic conductivity as a function of dry density for samples of sections S19 and S28.
-The lines correspond to the empirical fittings obtained with equations 3 and 4 (the position of the samples is indicated with correlative numbers from 1 -closest to gallery wall- to 6 -closest to heater-)
+Figure 28: Hydraulic conductivity as a function of dry density for samples of sections S19 and S28.
+The lines correspond to the empirical fittings obtained with equations [3] and [4] (the position of the samples is indicated with correlative numbers from 1 -closest to gallery wall- to 6 -closest to heater-)